On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Technical Lemmas

 \begin{lemma}[Yin] If $\pi$ is a potentially $K_r\vee\overline{K_{s}}$-graphic sequence, then there is a realization of $\pi$ in which the vertices in the copy of $K_r$ are the $r$ vertices of highest degree and the vertices in the copy of $\overline{K_s}$ are the next $s$ vertices of highest degree. \end{lemma}

-We now present a classical result of Kleitman and Wang \cite{KW} that generalizes the Havel-Hakimi Algorithm \cite{hak,hav}.
+We now present a classical result of Kleitman and Wang \cite{KW} that generalizes the Havel-Hakimi algorithm \cite{hak,hav}.

 \begin{theorem}[Kleitman and Wang] Let $\pi=(d_1,\dots,d_n)$ be a nonincreasing sequence of nonnegative integers.
-If $\pi_i$ is the sequence defined by
+If $\pi_{(i)}$ is the sequence defined by

-then $\pi$ is graphic if and only if $\pi_i$ is graphic. \end{theorem}
+then $\pi$ is graphic if and only if $\pi_{(i)}$ is graphic. \end{theorem}

-The process of removing a term from a graphic sequence as described by Theorem \ref{theorem:KleitmanWang} is referred to as {\it laying off} the term $d_i$ from $\pi$.
-Iteratively applying the Kleitman-Wang algorithm yields the following, which generalizes related lemmas from \cite{CFGS, F}.
+The process of removing a term from a graphic sequence as described in the Kleitman-Wang algorithm is referred to as {\it laying off} the term $d_i$ from $\pi$, and the sequence $\pi_i$ obtained is frequently called a \textit{residual} sequence.

+The next lemma, the proof of which is essentially identical to that of the necessity of the Havel-Hakimi and Kleitman-Wang algorithms, allows us to use the structure of a realization of $\pi$ to choose the term that we wish to lay off in the Kleitman-Wang algorithm.

+\begin{lemma} Let $G$ be a graph with degree sequence $\pi$ and let $v\in V(G)$.
+If $\pi(G-v)$ is potentially $H$-graphic, then $\pi$ is potentially $H$-graphic.
+In particular, if $\pi_i$ is any residual sequence obtained from $\pi$ via the Kleitman-Wang algorithm and $\pi_i$ is potentially $H$-graphic, then $\pi$ is potentially $H$-graphic. \end{lemma}